JoeCiardelli/SimpleCellularAutomaton/README.md

 GameOfLife.py is written for python 2.7

+Gameboards can be composed with ones and zeros as well as asterisks and zeros.
+The game will output gameboards with asterisks in place of ones for better contrast.

 To use from commandline there are four options:

 1. Use the default test board (provided with the specs) that is hardcoded in